-This is a program for using Jog Setpoints in Release T of the JAGUAR terminal and in the JAGXTREME terminal.
+This is a program for using Jog Setpoints.
 Jog setpoints are based on time rather than weight.
 They are typically used when the flow of material is very fast compared to the amount of material that needs to be weighed.
 For example, they can be used at the end of an order to add a small amount of material to bring an order into its weight tolerance.